WSO2 Puppet Modules - New Architecture and Deployment

 - Developers who want to customize a WSO2 Puppet module (to facilitate further flexibility with more patterns or add more parameterized configurations).

-This diagram (Figure 1) illustrates what occurs when we use a WSO2 Product (i.e. WSO2 APIM 2.1.0) Puppet module to deploy and configure the product in a prefered environment.
+This diagram (Figure 1) simply illustrates what occurs when we use a WSO2 Product (i.e. WSO2 APIM 2.1.0) Puppet module to deploy and configure the product in a prefered environment.

-The difference between an actual vanilla product pack's config file and a related Puppet template file is that the latter has been replaced with variables/parameters (assisted with appropriate conditionals, etc.) so as to be able to alter their values at runtime.
+The difference between an actual vanilla product pack's config file and a related Puppet template file is that the latter has been replaced with variables/parameters (assisted with appropriate conditionals, etc.) in order to be able to alter their values at runtime.
 This can be clarified by examining the following files (as an example related to api-manager.xml config file in wso2-apim-2.1.0); one is the api-manager.xml.erb (Puppet template file) and the other one is api-manager.xml (configuration file in the vanilla pack).

-A Puppet module basically includes files (hiera files - eg. api-publisher.yaml) with lists of values to be passed to each parameter/variable in each of those config files.
+And a Puppet module basically includes files (hiera files - eg. api-publisher.yaml) with lists of values to be passed to each parameter/variable in each of those config files.
 These values, which we call hiera data, are defined separately for each deployment pattern (or profile if available).

 - Apply the configuration data (of the required pattern/profile), into the Puppet template files.